 1. What is uterine rupture?

-Uterine rupture is an uncommon but serious complication where the wall of the uterus tears open during pregnancy or labour.
-It can cause severe bleeding and loss of oxygen to the baby, requiring immediate emergency care.
+Uterine rupture is an uncommon but serious complication in which the wall of the uterus tears during pregnancy or labor.

 3. How common is a rupture during VBAC (vaginal birth after caesarean)?